Robotech II: The Sentinels: Comics

 The Waltrip brothers adapted the novels into comic books, though they diverged from the novels as the story progressed.
 The Sentinels comics were published by Eternity Comics, then Academy Comics.
 The storyline abruptly ended when Academy was unable to renew their license with Harmony Gold.
 The comics license passed to Antarctic Press, who published The Sentinels: Rubicon, which draws its name from the title of the fifth Sentinels novel.
 However, the Rubicon comic, instead of completing the Sentinels story, is set years after the end of the Sentinels Campaign, and was not illustrated by the Waltrips.
 It was not popular with fans, due to the poor artwork and the lack of connection to The Sentinels.
 It was cancelled after only two issues.

 The Waltrips returned in 2005 to adapt elements of the last McKinney Sentinels novel into Robotech: Prelude to the Shadow Chronicles, a comic book miniseries which also serves as a prequel to the animated 2006 feature film Robotech: The Shadow Chronicles.
 This prelude miniseries, while picking up roughly where the previous Sentinels comics ended, also acknowledges the official 2003 rebooting of the Robotech universe.
 While the events of Sentinels are still seen to have happened, it is now agreed that certain events and situations have been retconned both before and during the events in Prelude.

 Role-playing game

-Palladium Books had published an role-playing game called Robotech in 1986 that was based on the original anime television series.
+Palladium Books had published a role-playing game called Robotech in 1986 that was based on the original anime television series.
 The following year, with the new Sentinels storyline, Palladium adapted the Sentinels material — and the move away from Earth and into deep space — into its Robotech II: The Sentinels role-playing game.